atom/atom/docs/your-first-package.md

   convert: ->
     # This assumes the active pane item is an editor
     editor = atom.workspace.activePaneItem
-    selection = editor.getSelection()
-    upperCaseSelectedText = selection.getText().toUpperCase()
-    selection.insertText(upperCaseSelectedText)
+    editor.insertText('Hello, World!')
 ```

 The `atom.workspaceView.command` method takes a command name and a callback.
 The
 callback executes when the command is triggered.
 In this case, when the command
-is triggered the callback will call the `convert` method and uppercase the
+is triggered the callback will call the `convert` method and insert 'Hello,
-selected text.
+World!'.

 ## Reload the Package